mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *you don‘t have to win every argument. agree to disagreements.*
+> *all over the place, from the popular culture to the propaganda system, there is constant pressure to make people feel that they are helpless, that the only role they can have is to ratify decisions and to consume.*

 </div>
 <!-- quote-end -->